 Become a Neurologist: Step-by-Step Career Guide

-Neurology is the study of the nervous system.
-Accordingly, neurologists treat patients with nervous system disorders, including problems with the brain, spinal cord and peripheral nerves.
-It takes many years of education and training to become a neurologist, including completion of medical school, an internship and a residency.
+It takes many years of education and training to become a licensed neurologist, including completion of medical school, an internship and a residency.
 The following table outlines common requirements to become a neurologist.

 |Degree Level||Medical doctorate (M.D.)*|

 |Licensure and Certification||A federal-issued license is required, voluntary certifications exist and may improve career outlook**|

 |Experience||A 1 year internship and 3+ years of specialized training in the form of a residency are required*|